MxNxPx/katacoda-scenarios/k8s-training/k8s-102/step1.md

 `echo Hello`{{execute}}

-Expected output will look like this
+Expected output will look like this:

 > _"Hello"_